Field Portable Smartphone Device for Water Quality Monitoring

 - Industrial wastewater process monitoring;

-- Beverage Industry - color and turbidity monitoring;
+- Beverage Industry and healthcare;

 - Simple design;